Surgical Tables for Spinal Surgery: Complete Equipment Selection Guide

 - Lateral tilt for approach optimization

-- Flexion/extension control to open interlaminar spaces or support deformity correction strategy
+- Flexion/extension control to open interlaminar spaces or support deformity correction

 - Segmental adjustability so you can isolate positioning to the target region without destabilizing the whole patient

-3) Load Capacity + Real Stability (Including Bariatric Use)
+Load Capacity and Real Stability

 - extreme tilt angles